iotbzh/DEPRECATED_xds-docs/docs/part-2/1_xds-server.md

 seb@laptop ~$ ssh -p 2222 devel@localhost -- "systemctl --user start xds-server"
 ```

-## Check if xds-server is running (open XDS Dashboard)
+## Check if xds-server is running (open XDS webapp)

 **`xds-server` is automatically started** as a service on container startup.

-If the container is running on your localhost, you can access the web interface (what we call the "Dashboard"):
+If the container is running on your localhost, you can access to a basic web
+application:

 ```bash
 seb@laptop ~$ xdg-open http://localhost:8000